Head east from Los Angeles to explore this hidden gem

 Thirty miles east of Los Angeles, the suburban city of Claremont has a walkable downtown village, a lively dining scene, and eclectic museums.
 The city holds onto some of its early Spanish influence with historic buildings, including the Padua Hills Theater and Claremont Station, and has updated shopping and eateries that make for an appealing quick trip from Los Angeles (made easy by Metrolink, which takes visitors from Union Station in L.A. to Claremont’s Santa Fe Depot).

 Want to shop, eat, and enjoy entertainment all in one spot?
-A good place to start is the Claremont Packing House, which features more than 50 artisan stores, studios, galleries, and restaurants in Claremont Village.
-It’s the place to be any day of the week, with openings, art walks, and special events happening regularly, including the Art Mart every Friday night and a farmers and artisans market on Sunday.
+A good place to start is the Claremont Packing House, the city’s largest historic building and now home to a food hall, located in Claremont Village, a downtown neighborhood with more than 50 artisan stores, studios, galleries, and restaurants.
+It’s the place to be any day of the week, with openings, art walks, and special events happening regularly, including the Claremont Gallery at the Packing House every Friday night and a farmers and artisans market on Sundays.

 For more California cuisine, chef Alain Fournier has you covered at Bardot.
 Housed in the former home of Harold Lloyd’s Village Theater, the outdoor patio acts as a venue for black-and-white movie nights which pair perfectly with the vino and vintage flair.
 The food is fresh and inventive, and the specialty cocktails change based on the season (order the bartender’s choice to try something new).
 Craft beer connoisseurs should make their way to Claremont Craft Ales, a family-run pub that offers specially brewed beers.
 The selections are hoppy and the tasting rooms are popping, with the signature and seasonal ales keeping fans coming back for more.
 Food trucks and vendors switch up nightly, and regular special events include Yoga on Tap, Crafts with Craft, and Bowties, Bingo, and Beer night.
 (Bonus: You can take a growler to go!)